sergeyklay/gstore/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 There is nothing special when working with the Github Enterprise, except for
-the host and possible the environment variable.:
+the host and possible environment variables.:

 .. code-block:: bash